2022 Cross Timbers Race Guide

 If you ever get to a spot where you are completely unsure of where you are, backtrack on the path you took until you get to course markers.
 If you become utterly and completely lost, never ever go off trail.
 Sit down where you are and wait until someone gets to you.

-Friends and family may only crew and spectate at the start/finish line at Juniper Point.
+Friends and family may only spectate at the start/finish line at Juniper Point.

 There are no pacers allowed at this event, as the longest distance is the 50K.